FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 !!!note
 	To use `:::freefem tetgtransfo`, the result's mesh of `:::freefem movemesh23` must be a closed surface and define one region only.
 Therefore, the parameter `:::freefem regionlist` is defined for one region.

-	An example of this keyword can be found in line of file `buildlayersmesh.edp`$\codered$
+	An example of this keyword can be found in line 61 of the [Build layer mesh example](../examples/#example-build-layer-mesh).

 **The keyword `:::freefem tetgconvexhull`**